rooftop-media/rooftop-media.org-tutorial/version1.0/tutorial.md

     }
   }

-  //  If it's not a duplicate, encrypt the pass, and save it. if (!response.error) {
+  //  If the update is valid, save it. if (!response.error) {
     response.updated_user = DataBase.table('users').update(user_update.id, user_update);
     if (response.updated_user == null) {